samiaden2005/Air-BnB-and-Hotel-Market-Analysis-Dashboarding/README.md

 What I will be doing:

 Make a graph showing:
-price with the most amount of listings people with the highest average price - completed average prices differentiated between room types - completed prices by availability scatter chart - completed
+price with the most amount of listings - completed people with the highest average price - completed average prices differentiated between room types - completed prices by availability scatter chart - completed